 Consortium Ethics Program

-Founded in 1990, the Consortium Ethics Program (CEP) is a nationally acclaimed ethics education network that trains representatives from participating health care institutions in the language, methods, and literature of health care ethics.
+Founded in 1990, the Consortium Ethics Program (CEP) is a nationally acclaimed ethics education network that educates representatives from participating health care institutions in the language, methods, and literature of health care ethics.
 Its members become on-site resource personnel sharing their education in medical ethics throughout their institutions.
-Member institutions form a network, which facilitates sharing ethics resources and experience in a cost effective manner.
+Member institutions form a network, which facilitates sharing of ethics resources and experience in a cost effective manner.
 Members receive direct support from the CEP in meeting the ethics needs of their institution, and have access to the educational resources and consultative services of the Center and its faculty.
 Read more »

 Visiting Professors in Bioethics

 For many years, the School of Public Health and the Departments of Medicine, Obstetrics/Gynecology, and Pediatrics have co-sponsored national experts in bioethics to give Ethics Grand Rounds and colloquia, and to meet with faculty, trainees, and students.
-In 2016, the Departments of Hematology/Oncology and Human Genetics have joined in bringing visiting faculty to campus.
+In 2016, the Departments of Hematology/Oncology and Human Genetics joined in bringing visiting faculty to campus.
 Continuing education credit in law and medicine is available for many of these lectures.

-Medical Ethics Conference/Ira R. Messer Memorial Lecture
+Interprofessional Ethics Conference/Ira R. Messer Memorial Lecture

 Clinical Research Ethics & Design Talks—CRED Talks—is a forum in which researchers and ethics consultants discuss the integration of ethical considerations into various study designs either to address required components of RFAs (requests for applications) or to address ethical concerns arising in the study design.
 For many years, Center faculty have collaborated with investigators to address design issues, evaluate inclusion/exclusion criteria for enrolling participants, develop innovative informed consent processes, and review human subjects protections sections of research proposals.
 In CRED Talks, investigators and their collaborators from the Center discuss these projects and address questions from fellow investigators about such ethics consultation.
 These ethics consultations frequently develop into collaborative research relationships.
 Further, because recent funding announcements from the NIH and some mechanisms require that investigators include an ethics research component (or ELSI—ethical, legal, social implications—research component) that relates to the primary scientific aims of the study, such collaborations and consultations are sought with increasing frequency.